Table of Contents

-According to this myth, the god Ra came out of the primaeval mound of creation and placed his daughter Maat (representing harmony and order) in the place of his son Isfet (representing chaos).
+According to this myth, the god Ra came out of the primeval mound of creation and placed his daughter Maat (representing harmony and order) in the place of his son Isfet (representing chaos).
 The meaning of the myth is clear – Chaos and Order are both Ra’s children and he established the world by replacing Chaos with Order.

 Once order was established, it was the role of Egypt’s rulers to maintain order, i.e. to make sure that Maat lived on in the kingdom.
 The devotion of the people and pharaoh to Maat went so far that many of Egypt’s rulers incorporated Maat in their names and titles – Lord of Maat, Beloved of Maat, and so on.

 In the later periods of Egypt, the goddess Maat was also viewed as the female counterpart or wife of the god Thoth, himself a god of wisdom, writing, hieroglyphics, and science.
-Thoth was also sometimes said to be the husband of the goddess Seshat, a minor goddess of writing, but he was mostly connected with Maat.
+Thoth was also sometimes said to be the husband of the goddess Seshat, a goddess of writing, but he was mostly connected with Maat.